ajitgoel/Notes/InterviewQuestions/ASP.NetCore/ASP.NetCore-Fundamentals-Overview.md

 ## Routing

-A *route* is a URL pattern that is mapped to a handler.
+==A *route* is a URL pattern that is mapped to a handler.
 The handler is typically a Razor page, an action method in an MVC controller, or a middleware.
-ASP.NET Core routing gives you control over the URLs used by your app.
+ASP.NET Core routing gives you control over the URLs used by your app.==

 For more information, see [Routing in ASP.NET Core](https://docs.microsoft.com/en-us/aspnet/core/fundamentals/routing?view=aspnetcore-5.0).